-Avuá (pronounced av-wah) is a fine, hand-crafted cachaça that hails from the area just outside of Rio.
-The sugar cane is sourced from a third generation farm and the cachaça is made in a pot still.
+Avuá (pronounced av-wah) is a fine, handcrafted cachaça that hails from the area just outside of Rio.
+The sugar cane is sourced from a third-generation farm and the cachaça is made in a pot still.
 It's another brand that plays with barrel aging, many resting in native Brazillian woods to impart distinct flavors.

 - Amburana gets its name and finishing flavor from the indigenous Amburana wood.
 It is warm and inviting with a delightful mix of cherry and caraway.

-- Tapinhoã is aged in another rare wood of the same name and captivates the palate with toasted coconut and sweet caramel.
-It was released in the fall of 2016.
+- Tapinhoã is aged in another rare wood of the same name.
+It captivates the palate with toasted coconut and sweet caramel.

-- Oak is more traditional, utilizing the oak barrels that have been used to age cachaça for many years.
-In this case, it is French oak and it gives this bottle of cachaça an inviting vanilla-butterscotch flavor with a hint of bitterness.
+- Oak is more traditional, utilizing the French oak barrels that have been used to age cachaça for many years.
+It gives this cachaça an inviting vanilla-butterscotch flavor with a hint of bitterness.

 03 of 05

-Luxury comes to life in Yaguara Cachaça and in this brand, we find the true art of blending.
-Each of their three cachaças draws on a century of tradition within the Meneghel family and the result is spectacular.
+Luxury comes to life in Yaguara Cachaça, a brand focused on the art of blending.
+Each of their three cachaças draws on a century of tradition within the Meneghel family, and the result is spectacular.

-Yaguara Blue (aka Blended) is the brand's signature white cachaça.
-It combines organic cachaça rested for 10 months with a small amount of 5-6-year-old oak-aged cachaça.
-This gives it a faint yellow color and the taste is a wonder of sweet, soft herbs and grass with hints of pepper.
+- Yaguara Blue is the brand's signature white cachaça.
+It combines organic cachaça rested for 10 months with a small amount of 5- to 6-year-old oak-aged cachaça.
+This gives it a faint yellow color, and the taste is a wonder of sweet, soft herbs and grass with hints of pepper.

 - Ouro takes the opposite route and is a blend of cachaça aged in two native woods—Cabreúva and Amburana—along with American oak.
 It is a flavorful spirit with notes of chocolate and coffee and can be enjoyed neat or mixed.